 Kia Carens Engine Specs: 1.7L CRDI Diesel, 1.6L And 2,0L GDI Gasoline

 The all-new Kia Carens offers a choice of 3 different 4-cyl. engines.

-There are two gasoline and one diesel (low and high power output variants) choices, which means a wider selection of power outputs than the previous model.
+There are two gasoline and one diesel (low and high power output variants) choices, which means a wider selection of power outputs than with the previous generation model.

 The engines range from 115 ps to 166 ps, delivering great fuel economy and CO2 emissions that will run from 124 to 179 g/km on manual models.

 1,7L CRDI Diesel, 115 (260Nm) or 136 horsepower (330 Nm of torque)